siliconcompiler/zerosoc/zerosoc_template.rst

 library, your definition of ``configure_chip()`` should look like this::

 ..@include configure_chip

+Note we've also added a line to set up the chip's ``showtool`` parameter.
+While this isn't part of the minimal configuration required for using the floorplan API, it is required to use ``sc-show``, a tool we'll use to preview your floorplan later on in the tutorial.
+This configuration is normally handled by the flow, but we need to do it ourselves since we don't have a flow target for this minimal config.

 Before moving on, we'll also define some constants above ``configure_chip()`` in order to concisely reference the names of each macro we plan to use::